Itsakkurana26/Itsakkurana26-/README.md

 # Itsakkurana26-
-"Hi, I'm [Yo, a software developer and ML enthusiast passionate about creating impactful applications.
-My expertise lies in Python, ML algorithms, and cloud deployment.
+"Hi, I'm AKANKSHA, a SOFTWARE ENGINEERING student passionate about creating impactful applications and eager to learn m9re about AIML.
+My expertise lies in Python and web development.
 I enjoy contributing to open source and building innovative solutions.
 Let's collaborate!"